mydatamyconsent/go-sdk/docs/DataProcessingAgreementsApi.md

 ### Other Parameters

-Other parameters are passed through a pointer to a apiV1DataAgreementsGetRequest struct via the builder pattern
+Other parameters are passed through a pointer to a apiGetDataProcessingAgreementsRequest struct via the builder pattern

 Name | Type | Description  | Notes